What happens when you mix Valentine's Day with the Denver Broncos' front office?

 Drop TJ a question: firstname.lastname@example.org.

-(NOTE: No marmots were harmed in the writing of this revue)
+(NOTE: Marmots were harmed in the writing of this Revue)